 5. MAINTENANCE IS THE KEY TO YOUR SUCCESS.

 A professional organizer will teach you the skills that you need to get organized, and the habits you will need to develop in order to stay organized.
 When you lose weight, you need to continue engaging in the habits that enabled you to lose the weight (i.e., eating less and exercising more) in order to maintain your weight loss.
 The same holds true for organizing…you’ll need to create a maintenance plan, and then execute the steps in the plan in an ongoing basis.

 Sometimes in the organizing process, it’s “two steps forward, and one step back.”
 Backsliding can occur during the organizing process, if too much time passes between project work sessions, or in the maintenance phase, if you allow yourself to revert back to old habits.
 Backsliding is common at any stage of the organizing journey.
-The key is to recognize that it’s happening, and to get “back on the wagon” as soon as possible (do you see the similarity to the weight loss/healthy lifestyle journey?)
+The key is to recognize that it’s happening, and to get back on the wagon as soon as possible (see the similarity to the weight loss/healthy lifestyle journey?)

-After your work is finished, give yourself some time to determine whether the initial organizing systems that you put in place are working for you.
+After your work is finished, give yourself some time to decide whether the initial organizing systems that you put in place are working for you.
 If not, go back to the drawing board and develop a Plan B!
 Over time, your life circumstances and needs often change.
 You’ll likely need to tweak your organizing systems in the future so that they continue to meet your current needs.

 Now that your expectations are set, it’s time to embark on your journey to an organized lifestyle.
 How do you plan to begin your journey???
 Leave a comment below and let me know!

 Photo Credit: © Depositphotos.com / Dmitry Kutlaev